yinyangsammy/snapshot-location-assessment/README.md

 * More Precise - No waiting for other tests to finish - one specific piece can be perfected.

-* More Initiative - Tests can be written while programming, so that errors can be picked up earlier on in development.
+* More Initiative - Tests can be written while programming, so that errors can be picked up as early as possible during development.

 * More Adaptive / Flexible - Tests can remain within our code for the future (*regressive testing*), so that if ever future developments conflict with our current functionality, the programmer can be alerted with immediate effect.

-* More Organic - Automated tests don't test the User Experience beyond the performative, so manual testing is essential to get a full understanding of the user experience.
+* More Organic - Automated tests don't test the User Experience beyond the performative, so manual testing is essential to get a full understanding of the user experience (UX).

 ## Automated Testing